uio-bmi/immuneml_tools/README.md

 https://immuneml.uio.no/

 ## Installation:
-The tools can be installed from the main Galaxy toolshed.
+The tools can be installed from a Galaxy toolshed.
 You can also install them offline by editing Galaxy config files in the usual way.

 ### New datatype `iml_dataset`
 No matter how you install the tools, you will need to define a new datatype, which is done as follows: